Was There An Iron Infusion Lawsuit Against Injectafer?

 • Pedal edema

-Who is the Injectafer Lawsuit Against?
+Who was the Injectafer Lawsuit Against?

-Four pharmaceutical companies are named as defendants in Injectafer class action lawsuits and product liability claims filed for individuals throughout the United States.
+Four pharmaceutical companies were named as defendants in Injectafer class action lawsuits and product liability claims filed for individuals throughout the United States.
 Each of these companies had responsibility for clinical trials, marketing, safety reporting and failing to warn users and the medical community about the risks associated with Injectafer:

 • Luitpold Pharmaceuticals filed the New Drug Application for Injectafer, and was the parent company for American Regent for the first five years Injectafer was on the market.
 On 12/31/2018, Luitpold merged itself into its subsidiary, and renamed the resulting company American Regent.